cronosun/tyres/README.md

 ## Modules

 * `core`: Contains the API and a default implementation of `TyResImplementation`.
 You always need this dependency.
 * `implementation`: Contains the default implementation - you most likely want this dependency too (unless you write your own implementation from scratch).
 * `spring`: Contains an implementation for spring.
 You only need this implementation if you're using spring.
+* `kotlin`: Currently does not contain code, just some tests to make sure the library also works flawlessly with kotlin.

 ## More

 ### Documentation

 See the [tests](implementation/src/test/java/com/github/cronosun/tyres/implementation/README.md) in the `implementation` module, they are also meant as documentation.
 Also see [the spring tests](spring/src/test/java/com/github/cronosun/tyres/spring/README.md) if you're interested in spring support.